tumblr/docs/api.md

 #### Response

-Dashboard responses include the fields returned in `/posts` [responses](#post--create-a-new-blog-post-legacy) (with all the various type-specific fields), but without the blog object.
-Instead, a blog_name field identifies the blog for each post returned.
+Dashboard responses include the fields returned in `/posts` [responses](#posts--retrieve-published-posts) (with all the various type-specific fields), but without the blog object.
+Instead, a `blog_name` field identifies the blog for each post returned.

+**Important note:** Post content can be in two formats: legacy or Neue Post Format (NPF).
+By default, posts returned from this endpoint (and any other endpoint that returns posts) will be in the legacy post-type-based content formats [described here](#posts--retrieve-published-posts).
+NPF-created posts from the official Tumblr mobile apps will be returned as text/regular posts to maintain backwards compatibility.
+To help transition to an NPF-only world, you can pass along the `npf=true` query parameter to force _all posts_ returned here to be in Neue Post Format (also [described here](#posts--retrieve-published-posts)).

 **Example**